|A MATTER OF TRUST|

-Efficiency is the key to successful pre-tournament practice, just as it is during a tournament.
-It's crucial that you prepare before leaving home to avoid problems that can be major time killers.
-Inspect your boat, motor and trailer to avert potential breakdowns.
-Are your bilge pumps, live-wells, running lights and electronics working?
+Efficiency is the key to successful pre-tournament practice, just as during a tournament.
+You must prepare before leaving home to avoid problems that can be significant time killers.
+Inspect your boat, motor, and trailer to avert potential breakdowns.
+Are your bilge pumps, live wells, running lights, and electronics working?
 Are your batteries charged and filled with fluid?

 Tackle preparation is also critical.
-You surely don't want to be spooling reels and searching for baits when you should be casting.
-Have a variety of rods rigged with fresh line in different sizes, and organize all the baits you think you may use.
+You surely want to avoid spooling reels and searching for baits when you should be casting.
+Have a variety of rods rigged with new line in different sizes, and organize all the baits you think you may use.
 Keep an open mind and be prepared for everything from flippin' to finesse fishing.
 When a specific fishing situation presents itself, the appropriate rod and lure will be close at hand.

 The fastest way to learn about the body of water you'll be fishing is to talk to other fishermen.
-This has paid off many times for Karl Guegold, vice-president of the Ohio Bass Federation.
+This has paid off many times for Karl Guegold, vice president of the Ohio Bass Federation.
 Guegold has been a member of this organization for 26 years.
-He has qualified for a number of regional events and for the 2003 Bassmaster Classic through the Federation.
+He has qualified for several regional events and the 2003 Bassmaster Classic through the Federation.

-By networking with friends, Guegold often learns which areas of a lake or river system are holding bass, and which baits and presentations have been catching them.
-He also does research on the Internet.
+By networking with friends, Guegold often learns which areas of a lake or river system hold bass and which baits and presentations have been catching them.
+He also researches the Internet.
 There, he finds the results of tournaments that have taken place where he will be fishing.
 This gives him an idea of how much weight it will take to do well there, what baits are working, and possibly which areas are giving up the best catches.

 "I also check fishing reports, like the ones on BassResource.com.
 It's amazing how much information you can get from the Internet these days," Guegold said.

-Guegold uses the information he gathers from friends and the Internet when he studies contour maps of the tournament waters.
+Guegold uses the information he gathers from friends and the Internet to study contour maps of the tournament waters.
 This helps him determine the areas of the lake he needs to concentrate on.
-It also helps him pinpoint specific places that need to be checked during practice.
-If Guegold has fished the tournament waters previously, he studies his own notes to refresh his memory.
+It also helps him pinpoint specific places that must be checked during practice.
+If Guegold has previously fished the tournament waters, he studies his notes to refresh his memory.